Untangling the Web: Dividing Co-Ownership of Property

 • Fewer than all owners decide that they want to sell the property.

-Many co-tenants of co-owned real estate feel trapped in these scenarios.
+Many co-tenants of jointly owned property feel trapped in these scenarios.
 They continue to co-own real estate over which they have no control, no possession, no profit, all while watching another co-tenant occupy the property and run a successful business while paying no rent, or another owner resides at the property and pays no rent, or, the land just remains under-utilized, but taxes and repair bills mount.

 Often because the property is co-owned with family, friends, or business associates, decisions that are ordinarily hard to make, become impossible to make, and discussions “about the land” quickly turn into controversial encounters.
 Fortunately, there is a way to untangle the web of co-owned property and the rights of a co-tenant.